Published: April 2nd, 2023 by Chris McGrath

 FI (Financial Independence)

-Financial Independence is half character traits and half life achievements, it can be described in terms of varying degrees existing on a spectrum.
-A person at the far right of the spectrum of Financial Independence would be confident that they have enough money management skills, financial knowledge, and wealth to cover their living expenses indefinitely without having to depend on others.
-They wouldn't need to depend on a job for income.
+Financial Independence is half character traits and half life achievements, it can be described in terms of varying degrees.
+A person at the far right of the spectrum of Financial Independence would be confident that They wouldn't need to depend on a job for income.
 Nor would they need to depend on roommates, family members, their significant other, or any government programs to help them manage their finances, supplement their income, or help lower their expenses.

 How does a financially independent person pay for their living expenses?